Cookie preferences

 It's Normal, Period!

-PadHer educates young African schoolgirls in underserved communities on periods, puberty, and SRHR through comics and animations—helping girls manage their periods with dignity and confidence.
-Each Girls Only comic includes free pads and is available in 15 African languages.
-Boys Too is a complementary comic for boys, available in English and French, that builds empathy and support for girls.
+PadHer educates young African schoolgirls in underserved communities on periods, puberty, and SRHR through comics, animations, interactive games, and an AI-powered support tool—helping girls manage their periods with dignity and confidence.
+Each Girls Only comic includes free pads and is available in 15 languages.
+Boys Too is a comic book for boys that builds empathy and support for girls.

 HundrED Global Collection